Backups

 cd /mnt/c/restore

-Restore a snapshot:
+Extract a full snapshot:

 borg extract /mnt/e/borg-repo::BACKUPNAME --strip-components 2

-Create the script:
+Create a script:

 cat > ~/backup_versioned.sh <<'EOF'